These LOSERS Get What They Deserve After Abusing Turtle & Attacking DISABLED Veteran | John Hawkins' Right Wing News

 The fight left him badly hurt, including, according to The U.K. Daily Mail, “a broken skull and facial bones, internal bleeding and a concussion.”

 They weren’t out hunting, it wasn’t just 1 kid that had deep rooted issues.
-This was a group of boys that all possessed the capacity to disregard their humanity and violently hurt a living thing, then turn on another human being who did nothing to them but was just trying to help the turtle and beat him too?
+This was a group of boys that all possessed the capacity to disregard their humanity and violently hurt a living thing, then turn on another human being who did nothing to them, but was just trying to help the turtle.
+They beat him too.

 - Share